Pandaqi/The-Saga-Of-Life-Website/levenssaga/content/en/oebps/books/the-creation-of-somnia/the-banished-siblings/chapter-1.md

 "No idea.
 Maybe he was grumpy.
 Maybe he was disappointed in us.
 Maybe this is his idea of a prank.
 We all know he doesn't understand humor."

-"Ah, so you got your humor from _him_."
+"Ah, so you got your sense of humor from _him_."

 "Love you too."

-Darus turned around and immediately fell asleep.
+Darus turned around and fell asleep.

 Specks drifted through Ardex' vision.
-He looked down.
 His front paws slowly transformed into tiny red shreds that orbited around him like stars.

 _This isn't right,_ he thought calmly, until he could no longer restrain himself. _I'm dying.
 I'm dying.
 I have to find the others, quick, quick, quick._

 With each footstep, lava shot up like a fountain.
 For hours he ran, tirelessly, all that time finding _nothing_.
 Absolutely nothing.
 No hill, no river, no plants, no insects.

-The sun was already setting when he saw something in the distance: a round swelling in the rock.
+The sun already set when something appeared in the distance: a round swelling in the rock.

-He was afraid he had accidentally looped around and was back at his brother---until the swelling grew into something on two legs.
+He feared he'd accidentally looped around and was back at his brother---until the swelling grew into something on two legs.